glegoux/jekyll-tech-blog/src/_posts/2022-11-01-my-tech-blog-on-medium.md

 After evaluating the market of online editors, and testing Medium, here are the pros and cons of using Medium vs. my personal blog that explains my choice:

 ❎ Pros:
-* Medium editor is quicker and more handy in updating a post with simple assets like text and images
+* Medium editor is quicker and more handy in updating a post with simple assets like text and images, more intuitive than YAFIYGI, and with instant updates without delay during the deployment of new content with Jekyll
 * Medium has advanced collaborations with co-writers, readers with claps, peer comments, and followers, not available on my blog
 * Medium decorates the post with an estimation of reading, no need to fill manually, and the listen generation, not available on my blog
 * Medium offers stats with custom metrics (reads, ...) for each story more relevant than using Google Analytics